 The best benefit of applying your Finasteride medication is the potential for reducing potential side effects, some of which may be sexual in nature and of particular concern for men.

-If you are ready to look into treatment options for your male pattern hair loss, have a free online visit with our U.S. licensed doctors today to see if Finasteride tablets or our combination Topical Finasteride Gel is a good option for you.
+If you are ready to look into Strut Health treatment options for your male pattern hair loss, have a free questionnaire and image-based online consultation with our U.S. licensed doctors today to see if either our Finasteride tablets or our combination Topical Finasteride Gel are good options for you.